 Superimposed on the millennium scale mean climate trend during the above Holocene periods are several rapid cooling events on the time scales from decades to centuries (Wanner et al., 2011; Walker et al., 2012).
-Based on -50 globally distributed paleoclimate records, six periods of significant rapid climate changes were identified during 9-8 ka, 6-5 ka, 4.2-3.8 ka, 3.5-2.5 ka, 1.2-1.0 ka, and 0.6-0.15 ka by Mayewski et al. (2004), which generally cover the rapid cold events occurring at about 8.2 ka, 5.5 ka, 4.2 ka, 2.8 ka, 1.4 ka, and 0.4 ka ("Little Ice Age") according to studies of ice rafted debris in the North Atlantic (Bond et al., 1997; Moros et al., 2004).
-Most of those events are characterized by cooling at northern mid- and high-latitudes, aridity at low-latitude monsoon regions, and major atmospheric circulation changes (Mayewski et al., 2004).
-The cold events during the early Holocene before 8.2 ka, which were generally inferred to relate to the freshwater outbreak caused by ice melting in the North Atlantic before 8.2 ka, while those during the mid- and late Holocene may mainly associate with the solar variability superimposed on long-term changes in insolation during the mid- and late Holocene, as well as explosive volcanic eruptions and fluctuations of the thermohaline circulation may also play important roles (Mayewski et al., 2004; Magny et al., 2007; Wanner et al., 2011).
+Most of those events are characterized by cooling at northern mid- and high-latitudes, aridity at low-latitude monsoon regions, and major atmospheric

+80 circulation changes (Mayewski et al., 2004), which were generally inferred to relate to the freshwater outbreak caused by ice melting in the North Atlantic before 8.2 ka, the solar variability superimposed on long-term changes in insolation during the mid- and late Holocene, as well as explosive volcanic eruptions and fluctuations of the thermohaline circulation (Mayewski et al., 2004; Magny et al., 2007; Wanner et al., 2011).